ansible-collections/community.hashi_vault/docs/docsite/rst/user_guide.rst

     allowed_methods: null # None allows retries on all methods, including those which may not be considered idempotent, like POST
     backoff_factor: 0.3

-Any of the ``Retry`` class's parameters that are not specified in the collection defaults or in your custom dictionary, are initialized using the class's defaults, with one exception: the ``raise_on_status`` parameter is always set to ``False`` unless you explicitly added it your custom dictionary.
+Any of the ``Retry`` class's parameters that are not specified in the collection defaults or in your custom dictionary, are initialized using the class's defaults, with one exception: the ``raise_on_status`` parameter is always set to ``false`` unless you explicitly added it your custom dictionary.
 The reason is that this lets our error handling look for the expected ``hvac`` exceptions, instead of the ``Retry``-specfic exceptions.
 It is recommended that you don't override this as it may cause unexpected error messages on common failures if they are retried.

 Retry messages
 ..............